All Products

 qtInterface->finiQTPC(callBackFunc);

-Call turnOnRealTimeDebug to enable the real-time debugging mode.
-The data reporting interval becomes 30 seconds.
-Call turnOffRealTimeDebug to disable real-time debugging.
+turnOnRealTimeDebug sets the data reporting interval to 30 seconds.
+Call turnOffRealTimeDebug to restore the default interval.

 API functions: